ashprice/ashprice-src/misc/welsh-morphology-reference.markdown

     </table>
 </section>

 The preterite, future, and conditional exhibit SM in questions and negatives (in writing - in speech, often in statements as well; and both particularly for the future and conditional.)
+The preterite in particular is rarely used in speech, periphrastic constructions with *gwneud* or *ddaru* being predominant.

 #### Periphrastic tenses